 Throughout the year complaints are made on officers, once the complaint is made an internal investigation is opened into these complaints.
 Attached are the results of those complaints.
 Please click here for the Internal Affairs Year End Reports.

 The Office of Crime Prevention for Spartanburg County's goal is to provide each citizen with the knowledge to use common sense and the environment to proactively guard themselves from becoming a victim of crime.
-Please contact Master Deputy Kevin Bobo at 864-503-4676 with your requests for assistance and he will provide the resources that he has have available.
+Please contact Master Deputy Mike Clevenger at 864-503-4676 with your requests for assistance and he will provide the resources that he has have available.